JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 ReSift has this concept of **fetches** that are loosely analogous to **orders**.

-An **order** is a noun we use to talk about the process of many things revolving around placing and receiving an order including:
+Generally speaking, an **order** is a noun we use to talk about the process of many things revolving around placing and receiving an order including:

-- picking out a product to buy
+- defining a product to buy
-- picking options/variations of the product
+- defining the options/variations of a product
-- placing an order to receive the product
+- placing an order to receive a product
 - getting an order number to track the shipping progress

 etc.